TahreemSaleem/Performance-Measurement-Memcached/README.md

 ```

 ### General Notes ###
-* Solutions must be turned in no later than **11:59pm AOE, 14th of Dec‘18!** No late days or other excuses.
+* Solutions must be turned in no later than **XXXXXXXXXXXX** No late days or other excuses.
-* Commit & PUSH!!! to your bitbucket repository before the deadline.
+* Commit & PUSH!!! to your repository often before the deadline.
 Don't forget the push.
 * No team work.
 We check for plagarism and will let you fail if there is an indication given.
 * Ask questions at [auditorium](https://auditorium.inf.tu-dresden.de) if there are any.